michhar/bot-masterclass/Mission_Final/README.md

-#Microsoft Bot Framework Hands-On Lab: Mars Challenge
+#Microsoft Bot Framework Hands-On Lab: Mars Mission

-Welcome to the Mars Challenge.
-The Mars Challenge is a series of hands-on labs with a twist to it...
-You will be briefed on your missions later on in the lab.
+Welcome to the Mars Mission.
+The Mars Mission is a series of hands-on labs with a twist to it...
+You will be briefed on each phase of the mission later on in the lab.
+You'll need to ensure you have the Prerequisites done before starting the mission.

 **Please do NOT click into any other pages in this repo until told to do so!**